 Sensitive skin

 Cleansing: Using an oil to cleanse sensitive skin can help.
-A pure oil, such as argan, coconut, or jojoba, can dissolve dirt and grime without additives that can aggravate the skin.
+A pure oil, such as argan, coconut, or jojoba, can dissolve dirt and grime without additives that can irritate the skin.
 You can also use a very gentle liquid cleanser without added fragrance.

 Adverse effects

-Stop using any skin product that results in burning, itching, redness, swelling, or pain.
+Discontinue use of any skin product that results in burning, itching, redness, swelling, or pain.

 Night Routine